Azdaroth/Azdaroth.github.io/_posts/2022-11-12-the-inherent-unreliability-of-after_commit-callback-and-most-service-objects-implementation.markdown

 We've managed to cover service objects, but what about `after_commit` callbacks?
 Ideally, you would not use them at all.
 However, if there are already there in the app and the refactoring/rewrite is not feasible, there are some things that you could do that are not that complex.

 First, you would need to use some other dedicated callback that would work like `after_commit` but would not be a part of `ActiveRecord`, for example, a custom `reliable_after_commit` that would have the same interface as `after_commit`.
 The next step would be to keep these callbacks in some registry accessible from the outside (like `Model.reliable_after_callbacks`) so that the worker can easily execute each of them.
-And since `after_commit` callbacks often contain some logic taking advantage of dirty-tracking (`previous_changes`), you would also need to store such changeset with the Outbox Entry and bring back that state in the Outbox worker when materializing when model record.
+And since `after_commit` callbacks often contain some logic taking advantage of dirty-tracking (`previous_changes`), you would also need to store such changeset with the Outbox Entry and bring back that state in the Outbox worker when materializing the model record.

 Sounds complex?
 Fortunately, you don't need to implement this logic or even the worker itself.
-You can take us [rails-transactional-outbox gem](https://github.com/BookingSync/rails-transactional-outbox) that I extracted from one of the [BookingSync](https://www.bookingsync.com)  projects as an experimental way of addressing reliability concerns.
+You can use [rails-transactional-outbox gem](https://github.com/BookingSync/rails-transactional-outbox) that I extracted from one of the [BookingSync](https://www.bookingsync.com)  projects as an experimental way of addressing reliability concerns.

 ## Conclusions